Shinoyx/rk9guide/README.md

 # RK9-Guide

+*14 Nov 2017
+*Please download latest version for HM/EM for NA/EU servers as there is a change in packet defination

 SCRIPT BY SHINOYX - For TERA
 For private use only.
 Credits to teralove and soler91 for their VS guides